Stochastic thermodynamics of a probe in a fluctuating correlated field

-\textit{Example: Particle dragged through a Gaussian field.---} Within this framework, we consider the typical setup \cite{ciliberto2017experiments} in which a probe particle is confined in a harmonic trap of stiffness $\kappa$ moving at constant velocity $\mathbf{v}$.
+\textbf{Example: Particle dragged through a Gaussian field. --- } Within this framework, we consider the typical setup~\cite{ciliberto2017experiments} in which a probe particle is confined in a harmonic trap of stiffness $\kappa$ moving at constant velocity $\mathbf{v}$.
 The corresponding potential is $ \cor{U}(\vb{Y},t)=\kappa\left(\vb{Y} - \mathbf{v} t\right)^2/2 $, and the dissipation rate follows from \cref{def:w} as

 In the long-time limit, the system reaches a steady state in the comoving reference frame with velocity $\vb{v}$.
-As a minimal model for a near-critical medium --- and as the simplest approximation of various complex systems --- we consider a Gaussian field with Hamiltonian \cite{halperin}
+As a minimal model for a near-critical medium --- and as the simplest approximation of various complex systems \revv{displaying long-range spatial correlations} --- we consider a Gaussian field with Hamiltonian~\cite{halperin}

 The correlation length $\xi=r^{-1/2}\geq 0$ controls the spatial range of the field correlations at equilibrium, and diverges upon approaching the critical point $r = 0$.
 We model the particle--field interaction, as in \ccite{demery2010, demery2010-2, demery2011, demerypath, Dean_2011, demery2013}, by